kaito24mako/ToDo-App/README.md

-# Basic Template
+# Mission Complete
+A ToDo app for users to create and store tasks!
-A general template repository according to the Revisiting Webpack section of The Odin Project.
+It follows the project guidlines set by The Odin Project.

 ## Skills
 **HTML and CSS**